-A convicted oil-and-gas scammer even used investor funds to build a pool and patio for his mother-who didn't swim.
+In Texas, the family of a convicted felon owned a Maserati, a Ferrari, and Mercedes-Benz SUV.
+And a convicted oil-and-gas scammer used investor funds to build a pool and patio for his mother - who didn't swim.
+Another scammer purchased an extremely rare 1959 Gibson Les Paul Sunburst left-handed guitar.